 Structured data is the preferred language of communication between internet content and Google’s Search Bots.
 This doesn’t just help Google understand your website.
 They take it one step further to your benefit.
 When websites markup their content with this machine-to-machine learning language, Google qualifies it for a new organic search experience called rich results which embed features like FAQs, How-Tos, Ratings, and Reviews directly in the search results alongside the standard blue link.
 There are currently over 30 rich result types and almost all of them are applicable and valuable to B2C businesses.

-Let’s look at how structured data can serve your brand at every stage of the organic funnel.
+Let’s look at how structured data can serve your brand at every stage of the buying process in the organic sales funnel.